WQAD-TV: Tegna ownership

 In the wake of the collapse of the Sinclair deal, Tribune agreed to sell itself to Nexstar Media Group for $6.4 billion.
 Nexstar already owned WHBF-TV and KGCW and would be required to divest those stations or WQAD-TV.
 On March 20, 2019, Tegna Inc. announced it would purchase WQAD-TV and other stations from Nexstar upon consummation of the merger as part of the company's sale of nineteen Nexstar- and Tribune-operated stations to Tegna and the E. W. Scripps Company in separate deals worth $1.32 billion.
 The sale was completed on September 19, 2019.

 On February 22, 2022, Tegna announced that it would be acquired by Standard General and Apollo Global Management for $5.4 billion.
 The sale never received FCC approval and was canceled on May 22, 2023.

+Sale to Nexstar

+Nexstar acquired Tegna in a deal announced in August 2025 and completed on March 19, 2026.
+The deal included approval for Nexstar to own three station licenses in markets such as the Quad Cities.
+A temporary restraining order issued one week later by the U.S. District Court for the Eastern District of California, later escalated to a preliminary injunction, has prevented WQAD from being integrated into WHBF/KGCW/KLJB.